Total business costs in North Bay are 8.6% below the U.S. baseline, ranking North Bay 5th out of 14 comparative cities in Canada and the U.S.

 North Bay has a 10,000 foot runway that can accommodate virtually any aircraft.
 It is the largest in Northern Ontario and one of three commercial runways in Ontario of this size.

-Over 1,000 acres/404 ha of municipally owned land is available for lease or sale, including North Bay’s newest Airport Industrial Business Park, with attractive incentives to qualified projects.
+Over 1,000 acres/404 ha of municipally-owned land is available for lease or sale, including ground and air side land at North Bay’s newest Airport Industrial Business Park, with attractive incentives to qualified projects.

 Lake Nipissing covers 850 km2/328 sq.mi of land area, making it the fourth largest inland lake in Ontario.
 The lake is larger than Singapore and is right at North Bay’s doorstep